 In compiling this Encyclopedia, I have drawn on such sources at ANTHROPOSOPHY A-Z by Henk van Oort, THE SUN AT MIDNIGHT by Geoffrey Ahern, THE NEW ESSENTIAL STEINER by Robert McDermott, MAN AND WORLD IN THE LIGHT OF ANTHROPOSOPHY by Stewart C. Easton, RUDOLF STEINER by Roy Wilkinson, and other texts.
 I believe that the result is the most thorough review of Anthroposophy and Waldorf education currently available.
 (All of the sources I consulted have been helpful, but some are surprisingly cursory.
 ANTHROPOSOPHY A-Z, for instance, is a mere 140 pages long and omits many important topics.)

 The Encyclopedia includes numerous links you can use if you want to explore topics further.
-The Index may also prove helpful if you want to pursue the discussion of various topics as they appear on the pages of Waldorf Watch.
+The Index and Table of Contents — both of which provide links — may also prove helpful if you want to pursue the discussion of various topics as they appear on the pages of Waldorf Watch.
 The Dictionary does not provide links.

 — Roger Rawlings